 After breakfast, (optional tour on request) at leisure preparation for the trek and climb where members can check their gear and buy or rent some needy equipment’s on this day.

 Day 03: Fly to Lukla 2,840 m / 9,317 ft trek to Chutanga 3,430 m - 04 hrs.

-Early morning depart from the hotel transfer towards Kathmandu domestic airport for the flight to Lukla, which is the starting point of the trek.
+Early morning departure from the hotel transfer towards Kathmandu domestic airport for the flight to Lukla, which is the starting point of the trek.

 This flight of 35 minutes, offers breathtaking views of Himalayan peaks, then finally landing at Lukla airport known as Tenzing-Hillary Airport.

-After Chutanga, adventure continues with morning climb crossing over Kalo Himal Ridge of Nau-Lekh mountain range, separating Khumbu and Hinku Valley and towards west of Makalu region.
+After Chutanga, the adventure continues with morning climb crossing over Kalo Himal Ridge of Nau-Lekh mountain range, separating Khumbu and Hinku Valley and towards the west of Makalu region.

 Trek over first pass with steep climb to reach a ridge festooned with Buddhist prayer flags at the height of 4,450meters, the pass called Zatrwa Og, from here walk over boulder slope, then around a corner and climb again to Zatrwa-La at 4,600meters, with stunning views of Dudh Kosi river valley and peaks of Karyolung and Lumding Himal, an hour downhill to Tuli-Kharka for overnight stop.

 Day 05: Trek to Kothe 3,600 m - 04 hrs.